department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-6">What fees will the Yellow Ribbon funds cover?</button>
 <div id="questions-6" class="usa-accordion-content">

-Yellow Ribbon funds may cover any mandatory fees for your education program.
+Yellow Ribbon funds may cover any mandatory (required) fees for your education program.

 Yellow Ribbon and Post-9/11 GI Bill funds won't cover any fees that aren't mandatory, such as:
 - Room and board